b-castleman/llm-tutor-knowledge-base/README.md

 # Examining the Influence of Varied Levels of Domain Knowledge Base Inclusion in GPT-based Intelligent Tutors

 ## Paper
 The following is a repository for the code and data from Castleman and Turkcan (2023).
-The paper URL will be included below once it becomes available.
+The paper URL is located here: https://arxiv.org/abs/2309.12367

 ## Setup
 1. Install Docker and ensure it is running (required for Haystack's containers)